Skip to main content

 Pricing: Free to start.
 Escalating charges per failure.

-What it does: You write a formal commitment contract, set a financial stake (your money goes to a friend or anti-charity if you fail), and optionally add a referee to verify your progress.
+What it does: You write a formal commitment contract, pledge an amount of money (it goes to a friend or an anti-charity if you fail), and optionally add a referee to verify your progress.

 Why it works: The anti-charity mechanic is potent.
-Knowing your failure funds a cause you dislike (a political party, rival sports team, or organization you oppose) creates visceral motivation.
+Knowing your failure funds a cause you dislike creates visceral motivation.
 The formal contract framing activates commitment consistency: once written and signed, backing out feels like a moral violation.

 The limitation: Relies on an external referee to verify your commitment.
-With a lenient referee or no referee, the system has no teeth.
+With a lenient referee or no referee, the system has no teeth, and weeks can pass between quietly giving up and any consequence landing.
+If that gap is exactly what made StickK fail for you, we wrote up the best StickK alternatives in detail.

 Best for: People who respond strongly to commitment framing, and anyone with a referee willing to hold them honestly accountable.